-I don’t know about you, but I get super excited just thinking about my next trip.
-Before you can get going though there is usually a couple of things you have to check first.
-Today let’s look at passports and visa.
+Hey, Lovelies, I don’t know about you, but I get super excited just thinking about my next trip.
+In light of that, there are usually a couple of things you have to check first.
+Today let’s look at passports and visa for Jamaica citizens.

-A passport is a document required to leave one country and enter another, visas on the other hand are only required by some countries so it depends where you are going and what you plan to do at your destination.
+Firstly, A passport is a document required to leave one country and enter another, visas, on the other hand, are only required by some countries so it depends where you are going and what you plan to do at your destination.

 - Adult ordinary passports – These are passports issued to any adult Jamaican.